-“Humans have a right to the resources necessary for health.”
-Such belief will influence many aspects of how we live and model health principles, and will also provide a basis for health education.
+1. “Humans have a right to the resources necessary for health.”—Such belief will influence many aspects of how we live and model health principles, and will also provide a basis for health education.
 It highlights the degree of integrity with which we function as a society regarding health.

-“Humans are inherently social and interdependent.”
-As the document points out, “one’s right to make decisions for oneself must be balanced against the fact that each person’s actions affect other people.”
+2. “Humans are inherently social and interdependent.”—As the document points out, “one’s right to make decisions for oneself must be balanced against the fact that each person’s actions affect other people.”

 Acceptance of this belief raises questions of integrity in how we relate to such issues as smoking and immunization and their effect on public health.

-“Identifying and promoting the fundamental requirements for health in a community are of primary concern to public health.”
-We often substitute individual preferences for community needs, emphasizing the peripheral, borderline, unimportant, or trivial, while areas of major importance are ignored.
+3. “Identify and promote the fundamental requirements for health in a community.”— Often we substitute individual preferences for community needs, emphasizing the peripheral, borderline, unimportant, or trivial while areas of major importance are ignored.
 Integrity will require of us a balance in teaching, practice, and advocacy of certain health practices.

 Integrity has personal as well as public health ramifications.
-It teaches us to recognize our common vulnerability and inherent weaknesses, but also our intrinsic worth and rightful equality as humans with inalienable rights.
-Such insight influences our belief in our commonality, our kinship, in the human family, and our value to society in general.
+It would teach us to recognize our common vulnerability and inherent weaknesses, but also our intrinsic worth and rightful equality as humans with inalienable rights.
+Such insight influences our belief in our commonality, our kinship, in the human family and our value to society in general.